(You can read more details explaining how we are doing the dare here: The Love Dare with FirefighterWife)

 If this doesn’t sound too important to you, it would be a good idea to ask yourself why.
 Do you have something to hide?

-I’ve said it before in this post series.
 I think everyone in the world should have their own personal counselor.
 It’s just so difficult to see clearly what’s going on in our heads and our hearts that a wise, impartial 3rd party is key to getting there (more quickly!).

 But men especially can be the first to say NO WAY.
 I’m not seeing a counselor.
 And that has even been true of my husband at times in our marriage.
 So I went myself.
 And guess what?
 It still helped my marriage.
 There would be times he would grow more receptive to working through an issue and I could share (gently) what the counselor had shared with me.
 Not to mention that anytime you are able to grow as a person, every relationship around you will blossom.

 If you have a great friend who is a great listener and counselor, consider yourself so blessed.
-In this busy life with so much transient lifestyle, it can be difficult to make “refrigerator friends”.
-People who are so close to you they can walk into your house and help themselves to the fridge.
+In this busy life with so many transient lifestyles, it can be difficult to make “refrigerator friends”.
+People who are so close to you can walk into your house and help themselves to the fridge.
 These are the people who see what’s really going on in your life and are able to speak clear and direct.
 People who have a stake in the game because they don’t want to see you hurt.

 Counselors or refrigerator friends.
 Gotta have ’em.

 In an abundance of counselors, there is victory.
 (Proverbs 11:14)

 Find a marriage mentor – someone who is a strong Christian and who will be honest and loving with you.
 If you feel that counseling is needed, then take the first step to set up an appointment.
 During this process, ask God to direct your decisions and discernment.

 How are you doing?
 Has it been easy?
 Struggling?